What nutrients are in sap?

 While not really an essential nutrient for plants, sodium serves a functional purpose in plants by providing similar growth support as potassium.
 Sodium can substitute in when potassium levels are deficient.
 However, more commonly are toxic sodium levels due to excess sodium in irrigation and hydroponic water.
 Monitoring your sodium levels in your plants’ sap can indicate whether there is an environmental factor that could be putting your crops, and yield, at risk.

 Sulfur is an important nutrient for crops.
 Deficiencies in sulfur are uncommon, but are very dangerous.
 More common are sulfur excesses due to it being a common secondary ingredient in fertilizers.
 Plants are quite resilient to high sulfur content, but sulfur in abundance can prevent proper nitrogen uptake, and decrease soil pH below a safe acidity.
 For that reason, keeping an eye on sulfur content in sap is particularly important for hydroponic growers.
-Those fertigation solvents can pose at risk of excess.
+Applying sulfur-based fertigation solvents can quickly pose a risk of excessively acidic conditions.